Our Score: 86/100

 Manage project documentation, references, guidelines, user manuals, and much more at one central place and create a knowledge base for your projects and share it with your team and other stakeholders.

 You can easily insert, edit and format texts (e.g. copy and paste from Word), including tables, pictures, links, and other references to OpenProject (e.g. work package tables, Gantt charts or tickets).
-You have all changes at one sight, or export texts (e.g. in Markdown).
-You can create a detailed navigation structure with a side menu, table of contents, and site hierarchies.
+In the project Wiki, you have all changes at one sight, or export texts (e.g. in Markdown).
+Furthermore, you can create a detailed navigation structure with a side menu, table of contents, and site hierarchies.

 OpenProject allows users to try an online trial version for 14 days, no credit card required.
 Here is my experience using OpenProject that may useful for you before choosing this software to manage your project.